stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.2.
 About JWKSet/JWKSet URIs/Callback/Redirect URLs

 The JWKSet URLs are used by our BackEnd for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
-Our BE must know which URL to contact, anthus we can register only one JWKSet URL.
+Due to our BE must know which URL to contact, we can register only one JWKSet URL.

 Once your Sandbox is created and the your Partner code is provided to you, for one Partner code you will have maximum 1 JWKSet.

 When your JWKSet URL changes, BMID Support must be notified immediately in order to create a new certificate.

-We can whitelist several urls.

 <aside class="success"> Is it possible to register multiple valid callback URIs/JWKSet URIs for one environment?
 Or does it need to be changed whenever URIs are switched?</aside>